nim-lang/Nim/doc/manual_experimental.rst

 one may want to use Nim libraries using these features without using them oneself.

+Whether or not an experimental feature is enabled can be checked in user code by checking if the symbol with the prefix ``nimHas`` and the name of the experimental feature is defined.
+For example, to check if ``implicitDeref`` is enabled, you can use the check ``defined(nimHasImplicitDeref)``.

 **Note**: Unless otherwise indicated, these features are not to be removed, but refined and overhauled.